 Going through Windows while drawing a Patrol Path blocks them for 15 seconds, Exit Gates are blocked for Hunted Survivors, and Windows vaulted by Hunted Survivors are blocked for the remainder of the Hunt.

-OK choice.
-This perk can be very powerful during the endgame, and for countering Survivors who are very good at chases, but its effect simply isn’t powerful enough to be worth its rarity, especially if you don’t reach endgame.
+Strong choice.
+This perk can be very powerful during the endgame, and for countering Survivors who are very good at chases, though its obvious drawback is that it relies on you reaching the endgame.

 Using this add-on: This is the most useful during the Endgame, when you can start a Hunt which will force Survivors waiting at the exit (or who are approaching it) to try to wait out the Guard, making it easy to down them.
 As well, you should be drawing Patrol Paths through windows whenever possible.